Cancel anytime

 - Acquisition Price (USD millions): 16600

-- Strategic Rationale: Expanded Nokia's product portfolio and market presence, particularly in the United States.
+- Strategic Rationale: Expanded Nokia's product portfolio and geographic reach, particularly in fixed networks and IP routing.

 Growth Trajectory and Initiatives